MatthewBurfitt/Path-homology-with-field-coefficients/README.md

       <img src="octahedron.png">
 </p>

-This exmaple come form the paper: Xin Fu and Sergei Ivanov, [Path homology of digraphs without multisquares and its comparison with homology of spaces](https://arxiv.org/pdf/2407.17001) Section 5.4.
+This next exmaple comes form the paper: Xin Fu and Sergei Ivanov, [Path homology of digraphs without multisquares and its comparison with homology of spaces](https://arxiv.org/pdf/2407.17001) Section 5.4.
 The digraph $`G`$ has path chain rank $`1`$ in dimension $`4`$ with coefficients $`Z/2Z`$ and path chain rank $`0`$ in dimension $`4`$ with coefficients $`Q`$ or $`Z/pZ`$ for $`p`$ a prime larger than $`2`$.
-In particular, as the path chain ranks in other dimensions remain the same with all the coefficients above, the Euler characteristic changes depending on the coefficients.
+In particular, as the path chain ranks in other dimensions remain the same with all coefficients listed above, the Euler characteristic changes depending on the coefficients.

 ```python
 #define digraph